OCHA-DAP/aidr-data-extract/README.md

 # Requirements

+This package requires Python3 along with the following Python packages:

+* geocoder
-* Python 3
+* hxl
-* python-dateutil library
+* python-dateutil

 # Installation